paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-001-general-provisions.md

 (4) The requirements of paragraph (1) shall not apply with respect to a debtor whom the court determines, after notice and hearing, is unable to complete those requirements because of incapacity, disability, or active military duty in a military combat zone.
 For the purposes of this paragraph, incapacity means that the debtor is impaired by reason of mental illness or mental deficiency so that he is incapable of realizing and making rational decisions with respect to his financial responsibilities; and “disability” means that the debtor is so physically impaired as to be unable, after reasonable effort, to participate in an in person, telephone, or Internet briefing required under paragraph (1).

 ### Statutory Notes

-#### Amendment of Subsection (e)
-Pub.
-L. 117–151, § 2(i)(1)(A), June 21, 2022, 136 Stat.
-1300, provided that, effective 2 years after June 21, 2022, subsection (e) of this section is amended to read as such subsection read on the day before June 21, 2022.
-See 2022 Amendment note below.

 #### legislative statements
 Section 109(b) of the House amendment adopts a provision contained in H.R.
 8200 as passed by the House.
 Railroad liquidations will occur under chapter 11, not chapter 7.